 I have only ever done a leather workshop in Yogyakarta and it was awesome.
 You’ll learn how to make your own leather stuff (it can be a purse, a small sling bag, an iPad case and many more) and at the end of the course, you’ll be able to bring home your creation.
 There is nothing better than a friend complimenting you on your bag/wallet when you created it.

-There are plenty of Batik course in Kraton area, around the small alleys around Taman Sari.
+There are plenty of Batik course in Kraton area, around the small alleys around Taman Sari or you can join our Batik Workshop in a tourism village outside city center of Yogya.
 Silver courses can be found around Kota Gede (you can made your own silver ring!), and the pottery courses are available around Kasongan area.
 You need to make a reservation before the workshop day.
+Other thing you can do is Cooking Class!
+Read more details about cooking class in Yogya here.

 Most Popular Workshops: